On the mixed monotonicity of polynomial functions: Conclusions

 In this paper, it was shown that every univariate polynomial function is mixed monotone with a decomposition function that is the difference of two monotonically increasing polynomials.
 Examples of polynomial mixed monotone functions were given.
 It was shown that not only are the polynomial decomposition functions global decomposition functions, but they can outperform (in terms of tightness) local decomposition functions derived from local Jacobian bounds.
 Moreover, an example of reachable set computation showed that a tight over-approximation of a discrete-time polynomial system can be efficiently computed using its polynomial decomposition function.

 There are a few avenues to pursue future work.
 Firstly, an important application would be to consider computing decomposition functions for polynomials with uncertain coefficients.
 This would be invaluable for constructing interval observers for uncertain polynomial systems.
 Secondly, further investigation into how to compute the tightest decomposition function should be pursued.
-Lastly, the results of this paper only pertain to univariate polynomials, so future work should be dedicated to constructing polynomial decompositions for multivariate polynomials or to showing the conditions under which multivariate polynomials have polynomial decomposition functions.
+More work should be dedicated to constructing decomposition functions for multivariate polynomials.